jayay777/jayay777.github.io/_posts/2023-09-01-Dimension-Guards.md

 Dimension Guard is an indie game project made by myself and 3 others.
 This was the first time the four of us had made a multiplayer game, but we are proud of the result.
 The game is about a 3D monster that has invaded the 2D dimensions and the heroes that have gathered from each 2D dimension to defeat the monster; hence the name Dimension Guards.

 I've taken the role of director and programmer.
 Designating who does what, and merging the branches after a week of scrum.
-For the programming part, the parts that I have implemented are:
+For the programming part, the features I have implemented:

 * The Login & Lobby
 * Statistics